Independent Pricing Intelligence · Salesforce · Discount Benchmarks

 List price reset at renewalReset to current list (potentially 15%+ increase)Lock in prior negotiated rateLock prior rate + negotiate further discount

-The single most valuable clause you can negotiate into a Salesforce contract is a price cap of 0–3% on renewals, applied to your net negotiated rate, not the list price.
+Critical clause.
+The single most valuable clause you can negotiate into a Salesforce contract is a price cap of 0-3% on renewals, applied to your net negotiated rate, not the list price.
 This protects you from both annual uplift and list price increases.
-Salesforce will resist this, but it is achievable for deals above $500,000 annually, particularly when combined with a multi-year commitment.
-If your current contract lacks a price cap, begin renegotiation immediately — every renewal cycle without this protection costs you 7–10% more than necessary.
+If your current contract lacks a price cap, begin renegotiation immediately.
+Every renewal cycle without this protection costs you 7-10% more than necessary.

 Worked Examples: Benchmark vs. Reality